marlboroporter/workenv/pandoc/md/nc.md

     repairs and maintenance shall be forwarded.
 If the Premises is conveyed to another party, the new owner: (check one)

-    \[SALE.OF.PROPERTY.TERMINATION.YES.CHECKMARK\] - Has the right to terminate this Agreement by providing [\[SALE.OF.PROPERTY.TERMINATION.DAYS.OF.NOTICE\]]{.underline}
+    \[SALE.OF.PROPERTY.TERMINATION.YES\] - Has the right to terminate this Agreement by providing [\[SALE.OF.PROPERTY.TERMINATION.DAYS.OF.NOTICE\]]{.underline}
     days' notice to the Tenant.

-    \[SALE.OF.PROPERTY.TERMINATION.NO.CHECKMARK\] - Does NOT have the right to terminate this Agreement.
+    \[SALE.OF.PROPERTY.TERMINATION.NO\] - Does NOT have the right to terminate this Agreement.

 20. **NOTICES**.
 Any notice sent by the Landlord or the Tenant to each other shall use the following addresses: